byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<pebx>** okay, so i'm still for delaying the hf to april or may but then with bp
 **\<rehrar>** last question, should we still have dev meeting next week, or push to three weeks from now?
 **\<pebx>** otherwise some sumo will have it before monero
 **\<janeropicasso>** Hi guys I'm new been reading along.
 I'd just like to say one thing.
 I think keeping an eye on the long term view is much better than any short term benefits unless the situation is dire.
 In my experience hard deadlines on things never work.
-Security, Privacy and Untraceability is what separates Monero high tx fees can wait.
+Security, Privacy and Untraceability is what separates ByteRub high tx fees can wait.
 **\<iDunk>** I don't see this as a dev meeting.
 **\<pebx>** i would be for a dev meeting next week, but who i am...
 **\<rehrar>** alright, I'll make an issue for it on the Githubz